This website is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Q. Why don't you review all anti-virus software on the market?

-A. Though there are many anti-virus titles available on the market, we've focused on the top performers that we feel offer not only the best available scanning systems but also good value for money.
+A. While there are a lot of antivirus titles out there, we’ve chosen to focus on the best ones that we think provide not only the best scanning capabilities, but also the best value for money.

 Jargon explained